 This article will uncover the importance of dietary guidelines after surgery and the risks involved with giving in to food cravings.

 Why Do Patients Ignore Post-Op Diet After Gastric Sleeve Surgery?

 Many who undergo weight loss surgery, such as sleeve gastrectomy, still have a deep-rooted psychological component to obesity that may need to be addressed.
 Food can be used for emotional comfort to suppress feelings of anxiety and depression.

-Food is often associated with joyous occasions like family gatherings, weddings and parties.
-It can be a challenge to adapt to a post-op diet that starts with liquids after sleeve surgery.
-Dietary guidelines are important and failing to adhere to them can lead to serious consequences, some of which will be covered in this article.
+Food is often associated with joyous occasions like family gatherings, weddings, and parties.
+Adapting to a post-op diet that starts with liquids after sleeve surgery can be challenging.
+Dietary guidelines are important, and failing to adhere to them can lead to serious consequences, some of which will be covered in this article.

 Bariatric surgery is a tool.
 To maximize its effectiveness, it must be combined with a healthy diet and exercise.